 Even if you find that a trade school degree from your particular field doesn’t require a professional certificate or licensure, you may still want to look into any certifications that are available in the industry.
 For many community college programs, these licenses can have certain advantages.
 They may make you more employable, for instance, giving you a competitive advantage over other applicants in your given vocation.
 Professional certifications in a specific field can also make you eligible for career advancement opportunities such as promotions and/or pay wages in the future.

 Now that you have a trade school credential or an associate degree, it’s time to enter the workforce, right?
 Perhaps.
 You should know that there may be other options available to you, however.
 Depending on the credentials that you’ve earned, your credits may be transferrable to a bachelor’s degree program at a four-year college or university.
 For example, if you’ve earned an associate degree at a community college, many of your general education credits may be eligible for transfer to a four-year degree program in the field you’ve been studying or a related field.
 Transfer from a community college to university is a common practice.
+If you’re worried about how much college costs, check our our ranking of the ten cheapest online colleges for transfer students.
 According to U.S. News & World Report, almost half of all students enrolled in a bachelor’s degree program at a four-year college or university began their higher education journey at a two-year community or technical school.

 As you consider all of your options as trade school or community college graduates, keep in mind that you may not have to choose just one path.
 It’s not uncommon for graduates of vocational school or community college to begin working at an entry-level job to earn money and experience in the field while also pursuing a bachelor’s degree.
 Many colleges and universities across the country offer flexible learning modes for students who work a part-time or even full-time job, including evening, hybrid, and even fully online bachelor’s degree programs.